affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.8.11 =
+* Improvement: Made Affilicious more error tolerant.
+* Improvement: Changed the product menu name to the plural form.
+* Improvement: Escaped some output to improve security.
+* Improvement: Optimized developer function doc blocks.
+* Fix: Fixed the broken product affiliate link in some cases.

 = 0.8.10 =
 * Fix: Fixed the broken complex products on missing attribute templates.